 Frequently Asked Questions

-When will registration open for continuing students?
+When will academic advising and registration open for continuing students?

 **Please remember you will not be able to register in the University system until your assigned time.